 The Macatawa Watershed Project launched its “Seal of Approval” program in 2006.
 The program encourages local businesses and others in the watershed to use lawn care and landscaping best management practices to protect our environment.
-In 2018, the program was re-branded to “Watershed Partners.”
-This designation more accurately reflects the nature of the program.
+In 2018, the program was re-branded to “Watershed Partners” which more accurately reflects the nature of the program.
 As of October 2021, the ODC Network, under Project Clarity, assumed management of this program.

 Program members include lawn care and landscaping professionals.
-Businesses that applied for the program and meet the criteria can use the watershed logo and list that they are a watershed partner on company materials.
-This designation tells the consumer that the company has agreed to and is following practices to protect Lake Macatawa’s water quality.
-Here is a list of companies participating in 2021: 2021 Watershed Partners list.
+Businesses that participate in the program and follow the required best practices can use the Project Clarity logo and list that they are a Project Clarity Partners on company materials.
+Here is a list of companies participating in 2022: 2022 Watershed Partners list.

 We all want our lawns to be green and healthy.
 However, our lawn care practices can have a direct impact on our water quality.
 Rain washes away fertilizer and grass clippings left on pavement and carries them to lakes and streams.
 Fertilizer and grass clippings that end up in the lake can cause excess aquatic weed and algae growth, making it harder to swim, boat and fish.
 Follow these simple tips to protect water quality while growing a healthy, green lawn: